Prime World: Gameplay

 One of the basic talents that was originally available in the game allowed players of different genders to protect each other if they were playing together, and only if they were each playing a hero of their own previously-specified gender.
 Another game feature was a different in-game heroes pricing policy for male and female gamers.
 After much controversy this feature was cancelled and prices became the same for both male and female players.
 All gender features were later removed from the game, including the gender indication in the game interface.Prime World uses optional Facebook Connect to allow players to engage with their friends in the game, creating teams and using their help to improve production rates in their castle.

+History

-HistoryPrime World was developed using the Unity game engine.
+Prime World castle part was developed using the Unity game engine.